 If you can, find out where the product was grown.
 With that understanding, a consumer can better track the product’s path to the sales shelves.
+Because when you know that a cultivator is licensed and has it’s product lab-tested, you can trust you’re getting higher quality, better flavor, and reliable potency and effects.
 Anthony Franciosi, founder and head grower of Honest Marijuana Company, says that asking where the flower came from should be the first question asked.

 “I always lean towards growers that try to use organic methods and are conscientious about their footprint before I consider what kind of strain I want.
 In my experience, organically grown cannabis has a more unique flavor and better overall effect, so I like to start there,” he said.

 If making a purchase in-store, be sure to get a feel for the flower.
 If it is dry or lacking in moisture, you may be better off with another choice.

 If your Sherbet smells like ChemDawg, you may have an issue on your hands.
 Your flower should have a strong-to-pungent odor that resembles its strain profile.
 Some flower will smell more like fruit or sweet hints, while others can smell more like the earth or fuel.
 Understand what a strain smells like and compare to what you are considering buying.